 Peter Krammer graduated with a doctorate degree in engineering sciences from the Faculty of Civil Engineering at TU Wien in 1995.
 He gained his first professional experience at Porr Technobau AG, STRABAG and Swietelsky Bau GesmbH before returning to STRABAG AG, Austria, in 2005.
-As a member of the Management central division director of Bau-, Rechen- und Verwaltungszentrum Gesellschaft m.b.H. (today STRABAG BRVZ GmbH).
-From 2008, he held the position of chairman of the central division management of BRVZ.
-He was appointed CFO of STRABAG SE effective on 1 January 2013.
+As a member of the Management Board of